Come chat with us and we will get back to you as soon as possible!

 sudo apt-get install -y mongodb-org=7.0.2 mongodb-org-database=7.0.2 mongodb-org-server=7.0.2 mongodb-mongosh=7.0.2 mongodb-org-mongos=7.0.2 mongodb-org-tools=7.0.2

-Since APT automatically updates component packages, lock the installation to keep the current version:
+Since APT automatically updates the component package, pin the installation to keep the current version.
+Here are example commands:

 echo "mongodb-org hold" | sudo dpkg --set-selections